scloud19/SECipedia/modsecurity/modsecurity_configuration.md

           EX: OR utilize this as a basis for symlink attacks

           Ex: By submitting certain requests to Apache, one might be able to control exactly what is written to the log files and compromise the system.

   /opt/modsecurity/var/tmp
     Temporary files
     Permissions
       apache  apache  rwxr-x---

-  /opt/modsecurity/var/upload
+      Rationale
+        Sometimes, you will have third party software scanning the items in tmp
+          Ex: Scan uploaded files for viruses through ClamAV Any third party software should be added to the Apache group /opt/modsecurity/var/upload
     File uploads
       apache  root  rwx------